How to Get Your Money’s Worth at Disney World’s Special-Event Halloween Party!

 If you’re still wondering whether the Halloween Party is worth the money, I will say yes every time.
 Just come prepared, don’t wear yourself out, and do a little bit of planning ahead.
 If costumes, candy, and Halloween parades aren’t your jam, then maybe skip it.
-I suggest perusing some YouTube videos about the parties if you’re still unsure the vibe is for you!
 If you have any questions about the party feel free to comment below!

 Hover over the Pinterest “P” and pin this post to your favorite board!